2/26/2025

 Jeff Fisher

-Well, Dallas, as I mentioned, it has been a great performing hotel for us in that downtown market.
-That is nothing more, frankly, than the convention center being, and most conventions sort of for the next couple of years being non-existent in that market.
-I know that in 2024, we substantially exceeded the operator budget for 2024, because starting in, I think it was March or April, we took the numbers way down and we still, because of what's happening generally in Dallas and the quality of that hotel, its location sort of outperformed the budget numbers, but it's still gonna comp on a difficult basis.
-Bellevue, Dennis, purely renovation there, that should be finished, what, we're going to see it next week, right?
-In about, so that should be done here.
-And again, tech heavy and reliant, but you've got those players back to the office, even I think with the declaration being a little bit sooner than some of the Silicon Valley companies.
-And Bellevue as a sub-market, really strong and benefiting over downtown Seattle when you look at, if you look at the start, Smith travel numbers for the markets anyway.
+Well, Dallas, as I mentioned, has been a great performing hotel for us in that downtown market.
+That is nothing more, frankly, than the convention center being, you know, and most conventions sort of for the next couple years being nonexistent in that market.
+I know that in 2024, we substantially exceeded the operator budget for 2024, you know, because starting in, I think it was March or April, we took the numbers way down and we still, you know, because of what's happening generally in Dallas and the quality of that hotel and its location sort of outperformed the budget numbers.
+But, you know, it's still going to come on a difficult basis.
+Bellevue, Dennis, purely renovation there.
+That should be finished, what, the next, we're going to see it next week, right?
+And about, you know, so that should be done here.
+And, you know, again, tech heavy and reliant, but you've got, you know, those players, you know, back to the office, even I think, you know, with a declaration being a little bit sooner than some of the Silicon Valley companies and Bellevue as a sub market, really strong and benefiting over downtown Seattle.
+When you look at, if you look at the star Smith travel numbers for the markets anyway.

 speaker